 Let the dough rest for 10 minutes to allow the gluten to absorb.

 STEP 5: Scoop dough.
-Use a large cookie scoop (2 tablespoon or 2 oz) to scoop cookie dough balls.
+Use a large cookie scoop (2 TBSP or 2 oz) to scoop cookie dough balls.
 Before removing them from the scoop press your thumb into the dough to create an indent deep into the cookie.
 Place a cheesecake dollop inside and work the dough back over it.

 After creating all of your dough balls place them back in the freezer for 10 minutes to get them cold to prevent spreading.